JulioPotier/SecuPress-Backdoor-User/readme.txt

 == Description ==

-This script is used to create an admin user in a WordPress installation when you do now have dashboard access but only FTP access.
+This script is used to create an admin user in a WordPress installation when you do not have dashboard access but only FTP access.
 Just rename, upload, go on it, you are now admin, this file is auto deleted.

 == Usage ==